Awia00/Intelligent-Systems-Programming/Exercises/Exercise-Lecture-04/Mandatory-Exercise-Lecture-04.md

 See the attached image "Simple-TTT-GameTree.png" to see the GameTree

 b)
-On the game tree "Simple-TTT-GameTree.png" the evaluation of a ExpectMiniMax is run and the result is 0.75 for both situations where a Head and a Tails is thrown first.W
+On the game tree "Simple-TTT-GameTree.png" the evaluation of a ExpectMiniMax is run and the highest utility, 0.5, is acheived by placing the x in the first coloumn second row.
+So that is the decision for MAX's first move if the coin flipped to HEAD.